 - physical therapy to address breathing and pulmonary problems

 In advanced cases of leg weakness, you may need a wheelchair or other mobility device.

 The best way to prevent polio is to get the vaccination.
-Children should get polio shots according to the vaccination schedule presented by the Centers for Disease Control and Prevention (CDC).
+Children should get polio shots according to the vaccination schedule presented by the (CDC).